huddy72/ajax-docs/controls/asyncupload/appearance-and-styling/styling-the-input-element.md

 ## HideFileInput Property

 With the release of Q3 Service Pack 2012 the **HideFileInput** property is implemented for the **RadAsyncUpload** control.
-When this property is set to **false** the text box in front of the button is not rendered.
+When this property is set to **true** the text box in front of the button is not rendered.

 ## See Also